Asas Pertolongan Cemas

 Look at the victim's color and check their pulse (the carotid artery is a good option; it is located on either side of the neck below the jawbone).
 If the victim does not haves pulse, start CPR.

-- After you have established that the victim is breathing and has a pulse, your next priority should be to control any bleeding.
+9. Treat bleeding, shock, and other problems as needed.- After you have established that the victim is breathing and has a pulse, your next priority should be to control any bleeding.
 Particularly in the case of trauma, you should take steps to control or prevent shock.

 How to Stop Bleeding - Control of bleeding is one of the most important things you can do to save a trauma victim.
 Use direct pressure on a wound before trying any other method of managing bleeding.